-Vadoo is a Vimeo alternative that offers a free plan and a paid plan with more features.
-It is a complete video hosting & marketing suite that includes features such as video analytics, lead generation tools, and integration with popular email marketing solutions.
-Vadoo also offers a customizable & ad-free experience.
+Vadootv is a cloud-based video software platform that allows businesses to create, host, and distribute videos.
+It offers a video hosting & marketing suite that includes features such as video analytics, lead generation tools, and so on.
+Vadootv also offers a customizable & ad-free experience.
 Key features include peer-to-peer video delivery, video SDK, and live streaming support.

 Vimeo Alternatives for Enterprises

 |Scalable, User-friendly, More developer-friendly, Economical, Better Video Analytics